Botanical Name: Gentiana lutea, Gentiana scabra

 There are reports of acute veratrum alkaloid poisoning has been reported in persons who drank homemade gentian wine that had accidentally been contaminated by white hellebore harvested by those unable to distinguish between the two very similar plants.

 Belladonna and aconite root, and the rhizomes of orris have also been found mixed with gentian.
 Commercial powdered root has frequently been found adulterated with ground almond shells and olive stones.

-Always discuss nutritional supplements and herbs with a doctor or professional health care provider in order to be sure that they are not contraindicated for the the specific condition, and to avoid adverse interactions with conventional medications and other medicinal herbs.
+Always discuss nutritional supplements and herbs with a doctor or professional healthcare provider in order to be sure that they are not contraindicated for the specific condition, and to avoid adverse interactions with conventional medications and other medicinal herbs.

 Be sure to research carefully for reputable sources that maintain a high standard for quality.

 - What is the Difference Between Hemp and Marijuana? - June 3, 2019